 Level 2 Probation: Degree, diploma and certificate seeking students who have not attained a 2.0 grade point average for the two most recently enrolled terms within the past three years will be required to review and modify their academic plans with their advisor.
-Students will also be "perced" in the student record.
 (A "Probation" notation appears on the student's transcript.)